gabechisholm/JSNA-SOP/SOP-Short.md

 ## Final Check

 - Ensure all filters, visuals, buttons, and bookmarks work.
+- Check that all navigation buttons work as intended.
 - Confirm contact info and release notes are accurate.
 - Publish when ready.